 - New Generation Capacity: Referred to as net cost of new entry (net CONE), the shadow price of the capacity constraint may be set by the annualized revenue needed to recover the costs of the generator that can provide firm capacity at the lowest cost, minus any revenue that generator could obtain by providing other services (e.g., energy or operating reserves).
-This is often a natural gas combustion turbine plant, although in certain regions it can also be variable resources like wind and solar, if their generation aligns well with peak demand.33 - New Transmission Capacity: If a neighboring BA has excess generation capacity, the shadow price of the capacity constraint may be set by the annualized cost of building additional transmission capacity, minus the revenue that the line would obtain from transmitting energy or operating reserve products. - Delayed Retirement: ReEDS will choose to retire generation capacity if the capacity generator is not providing sufficient value to the system to cover its fixed costs (amplified by a multiplier to represent the "stickiness" of retirement).
-When this is happening, the shadow price of the capacity constraint can be set by the revenue that would have been required to keep that capacity online, minus the revenue it would have received for any other services.
+This is often a natural gas combustion turbine plant, although in certain regions it can also be variable resources like wind and solar, if their generation aligns well with peak demand.31 - New Transmission Capacity: If a neighboring BA has excess generation capacity, the shadow price of the capacity constraint may be set by the annualized cost of building additional transmission capacity, minus the revenue that the line would obtain from transmitting energy or operating reserve products.